MrAlexSee/sopang/README.md

 This software is called **SOPanG** (Shift-Or for Pan-Genome).
 It can be used for matching patterns in elastic-degenerate (ED) text (simplified pan-genome model).
 Authors: Aleksander Cisłak, Szymon Grabowski, Jan Holub.

-ED text is in the following format: `{A,C,}GAAT{AT,A}ATT`.
+ED text is in a format possibly best explained with an example: `{A,C,}GAAT{AT,A}ATT`.
-Braces determine the start and end of each indeterminate segment (degenerate segments, i.e. segments having multiple variants), and commas delimit segment variants.
+Braces determine the start and end of each non-deterministic segment (a segment having multiple variants), and commas delimit segment variants.
 If a comma is not preceded by a string of letters or it is a trailing symbol in a segment, it indicates an empty word.
 To give an example, all three notations: `{,A,C}`, `{A,,C}`, and `{A,C,}` mean the same, which is a segment which accepts either a string `A`, or a string `C`, or an empty word.
-Determinate segments (i.e. segments having a single variant) are stored as regular contiguous strings.
+Deterministic segments (i.e. segments having a single variant) are stored as regular contiguous strings.
 Note that, e.g., `{AC,CG}` and `{AC, CG}` are not the same (the latter would expect a space in its second variant).
 Therefore, you should not use whitespaces in the ED text if not intended.